luyadev/luya/docs/guide/install-structures.md

 ## Create company wide config

-Its very common that you like to share configuration values over different projects, therefore we encourage you to create your own LUYA DI repo, create a private repository on your VCS Platform (example Github) add a Bootstrap file like:
+Its very common that you like to share configuration values over different projects, therefore we encourage you to create your own LUYA DI repo, create a private repository on your VCS Platform (example GitHub) add a Bootstrap file like:

 ```php
 <?php